-Currently available to all Michigan residents, Oxford Bank’s Kasasa Cash earns 2.50% APY on qualifying balances up to $50k.
+One of the most competitive reward checking accounts available in Michigan, Oxford Bank’s Kasasa Cash currently earns 2.50% APY on qualifying balances up to $50k.
 Qualifying balances over $50k earn 0.35% APY, with all non-qualifying balances earning 0.05% APY.

-The Kasasa Cash was added to the product line two years ago, with an initial 2.00% APY on qualifying balances.
-Last August, the rate was raised to 2.50% APY on qualifying balances up to $50k.
+The Kasasa Cash was added to the product line at the end of 2016, with an initial 2.00% APY on qualifying balances.
+Two years ago, the rate was raised to 2.50% APY on qualifying balances up to $50k.

-The qualifying requirements are fairly straightforward, with no direct deposit requirement.
+The qualifying requirements are straightforward, with no direct deposit requirement.

 - Have at least 12 debit card purchases